Ukraine says Russia forcibly relocates thousands from Mariupol. Here’s one dramatic account.

 As days passed, more and more homes were destroyed.
 Russian soldiers gradually occupied the remaining buildings, until the Russians finally reached the shelter and delivered what relief workers say has become a repeated ultimatum.

-“We are receiving reports that Russian soldiers tell people who come out of the shelters that there is absolutely no evacuation from Mariupol at all, this is your last chance, and so on,” said a volunteer with the Helping to Leave Fund, which addresses the needs of people relocated from Ukraine to Russia.
-“People agree because they have nothing, no electricity, no food, no heat.
-So people suffering from hunger have to evacuate just somewhere.”
+“We are receiving reports that Russian soldiers tell people who come out of the shelters that there is absolutely no evacuation from Mariupol at all, this is your last chance, and so on,” said a volunteer with the Helping to Leave Fund, which addresses the needs of people relocated to Russia from Ukraine.

+“People agree because they have nothing, no electricity, no food, no heat,” said the volunteer, whom The Post is not naming out of concern for their safety.
+“So people suffering from hunger have to evacuate just somewhere.”

 ‘You have to be grateful’